 Experience with large magnetite operations in Australia indicates inefficient and problematic processing, leading to high capital and operating cost outcomes and unsatisfactory production levels.
-The CEIP offers a simple process supported by a very large simplified mine.
+In contrast, the CEIP offers an uncomplicated process supported by a very large simplified mine.
 To achieve this: